Hemanth0411/trading_system/README.md

     *   Endpoint to fetch trades (`GET /api/trades/`) with optional filtering by `ticker` and `date_range` (e.g., `?ticker=AAPL&start_date=YYYY-MM-DDTHH:MM:SSZ&end_date=YYYY-MM-DDTHH:MM:SSZ`).
     *   Data storage in PostgreSQL.
     *   Input validation for trade details (e.g., non-negative price/quantity, valid ticker format).
+    *   **Bonus:** Integrated Celery with Redis for asynchronous background task processing (e.g., sending a notification) when a new trade is created.
 *   **Task 2: Real-Time Data Processing**
     *   A Python script (`mock_server.py`) that simulates a WebSocket server sending mock stock price updates.
     *   A Python script (`websocket_client.py`) that connects to the mock server, receives price updates, and triggers a console notification if a stock's price increases by more than 2% within a minute.